Julius-Java/Julius-Java/README.md

 ## 🔭 Current Projects

-- [BIRTHDAY PADDI](#): Birthday Paddi is a web app that stores users birthday info, consumes an SMS API and sends users birthday wishes on their birthday.
+- [BIRTHDAY PADDI](#): Birthday Paddi is a web app that stores users birthday info, consumes an SMS API and sends users birthday wishes on their birthdays automatically.

 ## 🌱 What I'm currently learning